 The latest technology even makes it possible to analyse encrypted data and determine whether it contains any potential threats.

-Today’s state-of-the-art technology coordinates integrated, sophisticated security features, including routers, switches, firewalls, Wi-Fi controllers and access points, as well as network infrastructure components with cloud-based security features and services.
+Today’s state-of-the-art technology coordinates integrated, sophisticated security features including routers, switches, firewalls, Wi-Fi controllers and access points, as well as network infrastructure components with cloud-based security features and services.

-Because of this, it’s important to implement a management solution that brings together all of these network-security aspects in one central location.
+It’s important to note that because of this, it’s important to implement a management solution that brings together all of these network-security aspects in one central location.
 And management tasks should also be minimised and streamlined to ensure an effective, prompt response to threats.

 Modern IT infrastructures are becoming increasingly complex, requiring smart management to ensure everything functions reliably.
 After all, your network serves as the basis for communication and data exchanges within your business.
 Any malfunctions or downtime can cause serious damage to your bottom line.
 Intuitive, user-friendly network management tools can help you provision network services more quickly, manage them more easily and monitor them more reliably.
-Such tools include:
+These include:

 One of the primary roles of network management is to take constant inventory of all your network components.
 Not only does this provide you with a fully transparent overview of your network devices, it’s also invaluable for keeping abreast of lifecycle information.
 Real-time licensing data, software release statuses and end-of-life information make it easier to plan future investments and IT budgets.
 The automatic documentation of such information also prepares you for audits and certifications.